 While we would all love to sell $100-200k websites and collect some nice dough, the real sweet spot for selling websites is right around $50k or less.
 Websites priced around this range or lower typically sell instantly.
 A lot less communication is required between yourself and the buyer, less due diligence is needed, and the overall process simply happens faster.

 Put your Site on Autopilot

-One of the biggest allures to buying an affiliate or leadgen website is that they are mainly hands off.
+One of the biggest allures to buying an affiliate website or leadgen website is that they are mainly hands off.
 This is extremely attractive to an investment-oriented buyer – someone who wants to manage a portfolio of income producing websites.

 There are a few steps you can take to ensure your site is as passive as possible, and thus more attractive.